Iroquois-class destroyer: TRUMP refit

-In the 1980s, with the planned arrival of the Canadian Patrol Frigate Project, the Canadian Forces intended to convert the Iroquois class from primarily ASW ships to anti-air warfare (AAW) vessels as a core element of the modernisation of the fleet.
-Named the Tribal Refit and Update Modernisation Program (TRUMP), the design contract was awarded to Litton Systems Canada Ltd. and required a total reconstruction of the superstructure, new cruise turbines, weaponry and electronics.
-Replacing the main FT4A-2 gas turbines with a pair of LM2500-30 was called for, but not done due to cost.
+In the 1980s, with the planned arrival of the Canadian Patrol Frigate Project, the Canadian Forces intended to convert the Iroquois class from primarily ASW ships to anti-air warfare (AAW) vessels as a core element of the modernization of the fleet.
+Named the Tribal Refit and Update Modernization Program (TRUMP), the design contract was awarded to Litton Systems Canada Ltd. and required a total reconstruction of the superstructure, new gas turbines, weaponry and electronics.
 In addition to their conversion to AAW vessels, the Canadian Forces sought to improve their command, control and communications capabilities in order to make them task group leaders.
+With this refit, the ships were also reclassified from helicopter destroyers (DDH) to guided-missile destroyers (DDG).

 The shipyard contracts were handed out to Quebec shipyards by the Cabinet as a way to placate the Quebec caucus following the decision to award the Canadian Patrol Frigate Project to a New Brunswick shipyard.
 The total cost of the program was $1.5 billion.

 During the Gulf War, before Athabaskan had been able to undergo her TRUMP refit, she was given a Mk 15 Phalanx close-in weapons system (CIWS) on her quarterdeck as part of the upgrades given to ships deploying to the Persian Gulf.

 Alterations to initial design

 The displacement of the ships increased to 5100 LT at deep load after all the changes.
 The propulsion was overhauled also, with two GM Allison 570-KF cruising turbines being installed in place of the Pratt & Whitney FT12AH3 models which created 12800 shp.
-The funnels were reconstructed replacing the twin outward-angled funnels with one large square funnel.
-This required the two uptakes being brought together and encased in a forced-air cooling system.
-This was done to reduce the infrared signature.
+Replacing the main FT4A-2 gas turbines with a pair of LM2500-30 was called for, but not done due to cost.
+The ship's funnels were also reconstructed to reduce their infrared signature, the original uptakes and outboard angled funnels being replaced with singular square model encased in a forced-air cooling system.

 As part of the TRUMP refit, the entire armament was overhauled.
 The OTO Melara 5-inch gun was removed and replaced by a 29-cell Mk 41 vertical launch system (VLS) for the SM-2 Block 2 surface-to-air missile.
 The Mk 41 VLS system was placed in the reconstructed forecastle deck.
 In 'B' position an OTO Melara 76 mm Super Rapid gun was installed in the space vacated by the removal of the Sea Sparrow launchers.
 A Mk 15 Phalanx CIWS was placed abaft the remodeled funnel.
-The ships also received new radar and sonar, with new shield decoy launchers, the SLQ-504 Canadian Electronic Warfare System (CANEWS) and ULQ-6 electronic countermeasures.
+The ships also received new sensors, seeing their radar, sonar, and electronic warfare suites wholly replaced.